 Viewpoint at the top of mount Avnon

-After visiting beautiful viewpoint at the top of mount Avnon we’re driving down, into the Makhtesh.
+After visiting the beautiful viewpoint at the top of mount Avnon, we drove down into the Makhtesh.

 Israel National Trail